“The only thing that stands between a person and what they want from life is merely the will to try it and the faith to believe it is possible.”

 7. Don’t judge others.
 You’ve have not walked in their shoes.
 You don’t know the whole story.
 If you judge others, others will judge you.
 Be careful if you think you are better than everyone else.
 You’d be surprised who your blessings might come through, and when the shoe might be on the other foot.

 8. Educate yourself.
 Knowledge is power.
 What you don’t know does hurt you!

 “My people are destroyed from lack of knowledge.”
 Hosea 4:6 – The Bible again!

 Leaders are readers.
 The difference between the person you are today, and the person you will be 5 years from now depends largely on the books you read and the people you associate with.
 Even if you don’t have a university education, you can always learn by reading and attending seminars and workshops on an ongoing basis.
 Never stop learning.
 (This is also a key to longevity – keeping your mind active.)

-My father is in his 80’s and he’s sharp as a whip, but then he hasn’t stopped working as a scientist.
-His research and learning continues.
-(People have stopped paying him, but he doesn’t seem to notice.)
-Now there’s a man who lives his destiny and his passion.
-You know your living your passion when you keep doing the same stuff, even when no one pays you.
+My father died at the age of 91.
+Even into his 80’s, his mind was sharp as a whip, but then he never stopped working as a scientist.
+His research and learning continued as long as he was able.
+(People stopped paying him, but he never seemed to notice.)
+Now there’s a man who lived his destiny and his passion.
+You know you're living your passion when you keep doing the same stuff, even when no one pays you.

 ©Copyright 2005 Anne and Brian Bercht.
 All rights reserved.

 For information about confidential coaching with Brian or Anne click here